-Kids love playdough especially when smells so good.
-Combing Kool Aid with a few supplies from your pantry is a party waiting to happen.
-Not only is playdough fun, it's the perfect activity to help strengthen your young learners fine motor skills.
-Rolling, cutting and squeezing are all great ways to strengthen those small hand muscles.
-Kids also work in improving their hand-eye coordination, creativity and for some children, it has a great calming effect.
+Kids love playdough, especially when it smells so good.
+Combining Kool-Aid with a few supplies from your pantry is a party waiting to happen.
+Not only is playdough fun, it's the perfect activity to help strengthen your young learner's fine motor skills.
+Rolling, cutting, and squeezing are all great ways to strengthen those small hand muscles.
+Kids also work on improving their hand-eye coordination, creativity, and for some children, it has a great calming effect.
 So, let's get cooking!

 1 cup flour

 Combine all ingredients in a small saucepan.

 Heat over medium heat, stirring constantly, until a ball of dough begins to form.